Type | Statue, Museum piece |

 Why is Winged Victory of Samothrace so famous?

-Is considered one of the top three masterpieces of the Louvre.
+It is considered one of the top three masterpieces of the Louvre.

 The statue represents a woman staying on the prow of a ship.
 Probably was made to commemorate a naval victory.